 Data Analysis: I've probably got a spreadsheet for that

 Here you can access live examples of how I can import, transform and visualise data using Google Sheets.

-for it too.
-Combining data from each of the "your year in review," summaries Todoist has issued since 2016, Google Sheets helped me gain some further insights on my usage of this excellent task management application
+6 years of Todoist - Combining data from each of the "your year in review," summaries Todoist has issued since 2016, Sheets helped me gain some further insights on my usage of this excellent task management application

 PDF Data Extraction - An example of how data held within PDFs can be extracted as CSV files for use in spreadsheets using Tabula

 Wales World Rugby rankings analysis (live) - Tracks Wales' position in the World Rugby rankings for every week since 2014.
 Pulls data from the API using this IMPORTJSON script

 Wales World Rugby ranking at start of 6N - This charts and analyses the World Rugby ranking for Wales at the start of each Six Nations tournament, going back to 2004 when rankings were first available

 Rugby Union - Wales v England - All results from 2000 analysed - References live Wikipedia data and updates its insights automatically whenever the base data gets edited